 He replied, ‘Have you never read that He Who made them from the beginning made them male and female’.
 And said, ‘For this reason a man shall leave his father and mother and shall be united firmly (joined inseparably) to his wife, and the two shall become one flesh?
 So they are no longer two but one flesh.
 What therefore God has joined together, let not man put asunder’ (separate) (Matthew 19:4-6 AMP).

-As you try to gain clarity of thought concerning your marital situation viewed in light of the teaching of Scripture, I suggest that you read the first five chapters of the book, Love Life for Every Married Couple and search the Scriptures that have to do with marriage.
-Let me remind you once more of the eternal principle that undergirds the biblical counsel we offer: It is God’s will in every marriage for the couple to love each other with an absorbing spiritual, emotional, and physical attraction that continues to grow throughout their lifetime together.
+As you try to gain clarity of thought concerning your marital situation viewed in light of the teaching of Scripture, I suggest that you read the first five chapters of the book, Love Life for Every Married Couple.
+Search the Scriptures that have to do with marriage.
+The following is the eternal principle that undergirds the biblical counsel we offer.
+It is God’s will for every married couple to love each other with an absorbing spiritual, emotional, and physical attraction.
+It is one that should grow throughout their lifetime together.

-It should be crystal clear that God intends for you and your mate to picture the love-bond of Christ and His church and that you must beware of substitutes who sometimes find their way into the vacuum of a troubled relationship.
+It should be crystal clear that God intends for you and your mate to picture the love-bond of Christ and His church.
+You must beware of substitutes who sometimes find their way into the vacuum of a troubled relationship.
 Obviously, infidelity and divorce are paths that move away from God’s plan and blessing.
-But when you pour yourself into restoring love to your marriage, you can be sure that the force of His will is at work with you in the process.
+But when you pour yourself into restoring love to your marriage, the force of His will is at work with you.

-It is important to fill your mind with positive biblical input: biblical counseling, preaching, and teaching; good books and Bible-study tapes; and friends who will affirm you in your commitment to your marriage.
+It is important to fill your mind with positive biblical input.
+I’m talking of biblical counseling, preaching, and teaching.
+You also need good books, Bible-study resources; and friends who will affirm you in your commitment to your marriage.
 You need to take in truth from those who are as committed to the permanence of marriage as the Bible is.
 And don’t listen to anyone else!
 Develop tunnel vision in this area as Proverbs 4:25-27 commands:

 Let your eyes look directly ahead, and let your gaze be fixed straight in front of you.
 Watch the path of your feet, and all your ways will be established.
 Do not turn to the right nor to the left; turn your foot from evil (NASB).

-You need to maintain this total mental commitment to the truth or you will be swamped by waves of human opinion and bad advice, sometimes from seemingly religious people.
+You need to maintain this total mental commitment to the truth.
+If you aren’t committed to honoring God’s truth you will be swamped by waves of human opinion and bad advice.
+Sometimes they come from seemingly religious people.

-One young man came to me, confused because he had been told to do nothing to win back his wife.
-He had been told to concentrate on his vertical relationship with God.
+One young man came to me confused.
+He had been told to do nothing to win back his wife.
+He had been told to instead concentrate on his vertical relationship with God.
 I said to him, “This is true, but you can please God only when you are doing what the Bible says you are to do.
 You must be right in line with God’s Word.
 We have no other direction for this life.
 When we are in total accord with the Word, then we can relax and God has the freedom to work with us.
 He always works with us on the basis of the information that we have from His Word.
-So the more you know of the Word of God concerning marriage and love and His abhorrence of divorce, the more equipped you will be to let God do His full work and have His full way in your life.”
+So the more you know of the Word of God concerning marriage and His abhorrence of divorce, the more equipped you will be to let God do His full work in your life.”

 “I had to take a stand on this matter of outside influence,” a wife told me.
 “Everyone has been anxious to give me advice about my marriage.
-I refuse to discuss it with people who hold an unbiblical viewpoint, or people who try to turn me against my husband, or people who make me feel sorry for myself and encourage weakness in me.
+I refuse to discuss it with people who hold an unbiblical viewpoint, or people who try to turn me against my husband.
+Also, I won’t discuss it with people who make me feel sorry for myself and encourage weakness in me.
 I can’t afford to be around worldly friends anymore.
-They tear me down; they tear my husband down.
-They may mean well, but they are so misguided.
+They tear me down, and tear my husband down.
+They are so misguided, even if they mean well.
 I want to be with people who will stand with me and support me when I might falter.”

-When your mind is settled, your thoughts clarified, and your commitment made, you will find that you no longer lie at the mercy of outside events, reacting to every new circumstance with fresh pain and bewilderment.
+Your thoughts are clarified when your mind is settled.
+When your commitment made, you will find that you no longer lie at the mercy of outside events.
+You also no longer react to every new circumstance with fresh pain and bewilderment.
 Instead, your viewpoint becomes, “This is what I am going to do, no matter what, because it is God’s way to do it.
-I can count on His wisdom, and I can trust Him with the results of a course of action based on His Word.”
+I can count on His wisdom, and I can trust Him with the results of actions based on His Word.”

-“I’m not standing by my marriage anymore on the basis of what the outcome will be,” one woman told me.
-“People urge me to dump my husband, give up on him because he’s made my life miserable; they tell me I deserve someone better, that I wouldn’t have any trouble finding someone else to love me.
+One woman told me, “I’m not standing by my marriage anymore on the basis of what the outcome will be.”
+“People urge me to dump my husband, and to give up on him because he’s made my life miserable.
+They tell me I deserve someone better, that I wouldn’t have any trouble finding someone else to love me.

 My answer is that marriage is sacred; marriage is permanent; I am committed by my marriage vows; I am one flesh with my husband; and then I really shock them!
 I tell them that even if there is no happy ending for our marriage, I will not regret the stand I have taken.
-I will know that I made the right decision and followed the only course possible for me.
+This is the right decision and I followed the only course possible for me.
 I will have done all that I could.

-A happy wife wrote me a note of thanks for my counsel which gave her the courage to stick with her marriage.
+A happy wife wrote me a note of thanks for my counsel.
+She said it gave her the courage to stick with her marriage.
 She said, “One little thing you said to me meant so much.
 You said, ‘So what if your husband doesn’t tell you he loves you right now!”
 I knew you were right.
-I really wasn’t that important.“ This wife found that putting up with a little rejection was worth it in the long run in order to have a revitalized marriage.
+I really wasn’t that important.“ She found that putting up with rejection was worth it in the long run in order to have a revitalized marriage.

 I have talked with many women who tell me that when they do not feel their husband’s love, the Lord has a way of loving them that is almost tangible.
 “Like being in the sunshine, just feeling the warmth of His love,” several wives agreed.

-A lovely young wife carried that a step further in her own trying situation.
-She said that it was often difficult dressing to go out for the evening with her husband because she knew in advance that he would not treat her the way she longed to be treated.
+A young wife carried that a step further in her own trying situation.
+She said that it was often difficult to go out with her husband.
+She knew that he would not treat her the way she longed to be treated.
 So she developed the habit of thinking of the Lord Jesus as her friend and escort of the evening.
 “It helped me tremendously,“ she said.
-“I looked my best for Him, I behaved my best for Him, and I was constantly aware of His steadying presence with me!”
+“I behaved my best for Him, and was constantly aware of His steadying presence with me!”

-I asked some wives who had been through the experience to give me their list of do’s and don’ts for any woman trying to save her marriage.
-Here are the excellent suggestions they compiled:
+I talked to some wives who had experienced saving their marriages.
+I asked them to give their list of do’s and don’ts for a wife trying to save her marriage.

-• There can be no growth in your relationship as long as there is doubt as to your commitment to your marriage.
+• There can be no growth in your relationship if there is doubt as to your commitment to your marriage.
 Make your commitment!

-• When your husband withholds his love, trust the Lord to meet your emotional needs.
+• Trust the Lord to meet your emotional needs.
 He won’t let you down!

 • Live one day at a time.